 Fisher-Price Little People Animal Rescue.
 “The Little People brand has been around for decades, and kids can enjoy rescuing neighborhood animals with the firefighter in this adorable two-sided set,” says Marissa DiBartolo, senior editor at The Toy Insider.
 Tots turn the crank to spin the helicopter propellers and activate lights, sounds, songs and phrases.

 Buy it: $40, Amazon.com

 Hape Pound & Tap Bench.
 This first instrument lets your mini Mozart make music by pounding away on the balls (when they drop through the bench, they play notes).
-As she fine tunes her motor skills, slide out the xylophone for more mellow sounds rather than an all-out rock concert.
+As they fine-tune their motor skills, slide out the xylophone for more mellow sounds rather than an all-out rock concert.

 Little Tikes Light n Go 3-in-1 Sports Zone.
 He shoots…he scores!
 “Little ones can enjoy soccer, basketball and bowling in this compact mini play set,” DiBartolo says.
 “Plus, it teaches colors, numbers and shapes.”

-You know what they say about the twos…they’re terrific!
+You know what they say about the twos—they’re terrific!
 Okay, that’s not what they say, but what do “they” know anyway?
-Two year olds are full of energy and a growing independence.
-He’s picking up new skills so quickly, he can’t wait to put them to use.
-These best toddler toys encourage him to test out his skills through creative play.
+Two-year-olds are full of energy and a growing independence.
+Your child is picking up new skills so quickly, they can’t wait to put them to use.
+These best toddler toys encourage little ones to test out their skills through creative play.

 Playskool New Tickle Me Elmo.
 He’s back!
 When your tot presses Elmo’s tummy or squeezes his feet, he giggles.
 Tickle him again, and he becomes downright hysterical, shimmying and jiggling.
-While our favorite Muppet is delighting your child, she’s learning cause and effect.
+While your child delights in our favorite Muppet, they're also learning cause and effect.